-What is Malcolm Gladwell's Net Worth?
+What Is Malcolm Gladwell's Net Worth?

 Malcolm Gladwell is an English/Canadian journalist, author, and speaker who has a net worth of $30 million.
-After beginning his career in the mid-90s as a staff writer for "The New Yorker," Malcolm Gladwell eventually published six successful books.
+After beginning his career in the mid-1990s as a staff writer for "The New Yorker," Malcolm Gladwell eventually published six successful books.
 These include "Blink: The Power of Thinking Without Thinking" and "The Tipping Point: How Little Things Can Make a Big Difference."
 Many of these books were bestsellers and were featured on the "New York Times" Best Seller List.

 In most cases, Malcolm writes about subjects related to social sciences, including sociology, psychology, and economics.
 Many of his books explore the implications and results of various avenues of research and studies.
 Outside of writing, Gladwell is the host of a number of podcasts, and he co-founded a podcast company called Pushkin Industries.